Coddiction-101/Random-Password-Generator/README.md

  https://random-password-generator-x.netlify.app/

 **Start generating strong passwords!**
-No extra installation needed—just your favorite browser.
+No extra installation needed—just your favourite browser.

 🧠 How It Works
 The logic uses JavaScript’s randomization features to pick characters from user-chosen sets (A-Z, a-z, 0-9, symbols) and assembles them into a strong password of your desired length.